 - salt and pepper, to taste

-Heat the remaining oil and add onions to the skillet.
+Clean out the skillet and return to heat.
+Add the remaining oil.
+Once hot, add onions to the skillet.
 Sauté for 5 minutes until translucent and fragrant.
-Add potatoes, peas, and carrots and sauté for another 3-4 minutes to thaw the peas and carrots.
+Add potatoes, peas, carrots, and mushrooms and sauté for another 3-4 minutes to thaw the peas and carrots.